 My guide will explain everything you need to know, using really simple, real-world examples.
 By the end of reading it from start to finish, you will have all the information you need!

-So, what are you waiting for?
-Let’s start with a basic overview of what a wallet is needed for!
+Now, then, let's start with a basic overview of what a wallet is needed for!

 Table of Contents

-- 1. A Brief of Crypto Wallet
+- 1. A Brief of Crypto Wallets

 - 2. How Does a Cryptocurrency Wallet Work?

 - 3. How Do Private and Public Keys Relate to a Wallet Address?

 - 3.1.
 But You Said the Coins Aren’t Actually Stored in Crypto Wallets?